Jerry Max Davis: Life and career

 In 1981, Davis was elected to the 45th district of the Georgia House of Representatives, covering part of Atlanta, succeeding George Williamson.
 Described as a conservative Republican, he served until his death, at which time he was the ranking member of the House Judiciary Committee.
 Following a reapportionment in the Georgia House, and a lost primary, he was due to end his term in the House at the end of 2002.

 Davis died in November 2002 at the age of 65, of a heart attack after attending a campaign meeting for George Bush.
 His funeral was held at the Church of The Apostles in Atlanta.

 Davis was married to Mary, and they had three children, Jerry Max Davis II, Todd Davis and Stacie Davis Rapson.

+His son, J. Max Davis II, served as the first mayor of Brookhaven, Georgia.